When you’re getting ready to appear in a corporate video, dressing appropriately is an important consideration.

 Match your colour

 The colours you choose to wear reflect a small amount of light that will go unnoticed by the eye in regular situations, but cameras can pick up these subtle colours and it can dramatically affect the appearance of your face.
-Having a highly saturated colour, like deep red, emerald, royal blue near your face can make your face stand out against the background and provide a subtle colour splash that will lighten up any skin tone.
+Having a highly saturated colour, like deep red, emerald, or royal blue near your face can make your face stand out against the background and provide a subtle colour splash that will lighten up any skin tone.

 Be careful with black

 This may come as a surprise to those who live in Melbourne, but sometimes wearing black isn’t the right choice.
-Wearing too much black, especially in shirts and clothing near the face can have an ageing effect as it can enhance shadows on the face, making you look tired and worn out.
-Black is fine too if it’s accompanied by a splash of colour, like a light coloured shirt under a black sweater as seen above.
+Wearing too much black, especially in shirts and clothing near the face, can have an ageing effect as it can enhance shadows on the face, making you look tired and worn out.
+Black is fine too if it’s accompanied by a splash of colour, like a light coloured shirt under a black sweater, as seen above.

-When you have taken the time to prepare yourself for a day of shooting and you have run through your lines of your presentation again and again, it’s often easy to forget the simple things like what you’ll be wearing on the day.
+When you have taken the time to prepare yourself for a day of shooting and you have run through your lines of your presentation again and again, it’s often easy to forget the simple things, like what you’ll be wearing on the day.
 Many big presentations are filmed, or if you are in a large auditorium, you may be projected 20 feet high on a projector screen.
 As projectors don’t show black as well as monitors and TVs, you can appear “washed out.“ If you’re looking for an alternative, navy is a good alternative colour.

 Avoid logos